-1. Theft target: Vehicle break ins are usually opportunistic.
-A shiny new GoPro camera (worth hundreds) will definitely catch the eye of any walk by thief.
+1. Theft target: Vehicle break-ins are usually opportunistic.
+A shiny new GoPro camera (worth hundreds) will definitely catch the eye of any thief walking by.
 And your broken window will likely cost more to replace than your camera.

 2. Heat damage: High heat is like kryptonite to a GoPro camera.
 The last thing your new camera needs is to be mounted in a windshield on a hot summer day.

 - How hot can GoPro withstand?
 According to GoPro tech support, Hero cameras will shut off if temperatures exceed 125F (52C).